supermarsx/cdp-auth/readme.md

 # cdp-auth

 A CEF Client (Chrome/Chromium) CDP authentication automation tool for mRemoteNG.
-Allows you to auto fill forms and login to some types of login forms automagically and using Chrome inside in mRemoteNG.
+Allows you to auto fill forms and login to some types of login forms automagically and using Chrome inside of mRemoteNG.

 ## Changelog